orogene/orogene/CONTRIBUTING.md

 Additionally, some tools are required to compile/build orogene:

-1. An available OpenSSL installation: https://docs.rs/openssl/latest/openssl/#automatic
+1. (Linux only) An available OpenSSL installation: https://docs.rs/openssl/latest/openssl/#automatic
 2. Cargo, which can be installed using [rustup](https://rustup.rs/)
 3. Clippy, which is a component that should be added through rustup.